MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Start-MailboxAssistant.md

 # Start-MailboxAssistant

 ## SYNOPSIS
-This cmdlet is available only in on-premises Exchange 2019.
+This cmdlet is available only in Exchange Server 2019.

 Use the Start-MailboxAssistant cmdlet to ???.